 Have you had a hysterectomy - share your personal experience or advice you have with other women

-There are new interactive forms (links above) for you to tell your own story, and other readers can leave feedback or advice to your story, (you can choose to have an e-mail notification if someone adds advice to your story.)
-You are also able to leave your story anonymously if you wish.
+There are new interactive forms (links above) for you to tell your own story.
+Also other readers can leave feedback or give advice to your story, (you can choose to have an e-mail notification if someone adds advice to your story.)

 Stories of women from around the world who have Endometriosis.